+Chapter Three.
 Organizing the Montana Legislature

-In January of every odd-numbered year, a new Legislature begins to serve for 2 years.
+In January of every odd-numbered year, a new Legislature convenes and exists for 2 years.
 This chapter describes how each Legislature organizes itself, from the election of members to the first day of the legislative session.